 IAS 8.28-31 set out the requirements for disclosure requirements concerning changes in accounting policies.

-Note that IAS 8.31 requires disclosure about IFRS that were issued but are not yet effective.
-There are two dominant approaches here: some companies disclose a full set of all IFRS and amendments to them, while the other focus only on material items, that is on IFRS with material impact on their financial statements.
+Note that IAS 8.30 requires disclosure about IFRS that have been issued but are not yet effective.
+There are two dominant approaches here: some companies disclose a full set of all IFRS and amendments to them, while the other focus only on entity-specific material matters.
 Another thing to consider is how entities disclose ‘information relevant to assessing the possible impact that application of the new IFRS will have on the entity’s financial statements’.
 The disclosure should be entity-specific and explain how this new IFRS (or an amendment) will impact accounting for transactions carried out by the entity, even if the quantified impact is not known yet.

 Changes in accounting estimates

-A change in accounting estimate is an adjustment of the carrying amount of an asset or a liability, or the amount of the periodic consumption of an asset, that results from the assessment of the present status of, and expected future benefits and obligations associated with, assets and liabilities.
+A change in accounting estimate is an adjustment to the carrying amount of an asset or a liability, or the amount of the periodic consumption of an asset, that results from the assessment of the present status of, and expected future benefits and obligations associated with, assets and liabilities.
 Changes in accounting estimates result from new information or new developments and, accordingly, are not corrections of errors (IAS 8.5).
 Changes in accounting estimates are covered in IAS 8.32-40.
 Estimates are an inherent part of financial reporting and they don’t undermine the reliability of financial statements.
-Estimates by their nature can change from period to period and are accounted for prospectively, i.e. from the period of change.
+Estimates, by their nature, change from period to period and are accounted for prospectively, i.e. in the period of change.
 Changes in estimates may result from new information, more experience or changes in facts or circumstances.

 Changes in accounting estimates vs. changes in accounting policies